First Analysis of Jupiter in Gamma Rays and a New Search for Dark Matter: Additional Discussion on Jovian Dark Matter

 \subsection{Model Interpretation of Results}

 We have presented our limits in a model-independent way, requiring only that the mediator is sufficiently boosted or long-lived to escape Jupiter.
 Our goal is not to perform an extensive study of the model possibilities, but rather to point out the strong potential constraining power for DM annihilation to long-lived particles in Jupiter.
-Given the vast improvement in parameter space from other experiments, we expect a broad range of models can accessed with this new Jovian gamma-ray search.
+Given the vast improvement in parameter space from other experiments, we expect a broad range of models can be accessed with this new Jovian $\gamma$-ray search.
 We emphasize that, in terms of limits, we show the optimal scenario.
 Indeed, depending on the particular model realizations and parameters, these limits can be weaker.
+This applies to both the cross-section sensitivity, and the DM evaporation mass.

 We note, in any case, that a number of models are promising for this region of parameter space.
 In particular, those already pointed out for DM annihilation to long-lived particles in the Sun can produce similar signals, such as a mixed scalar-pseudoscalar mediator model~\cite{Arina:2017sng}, pseudoscalars~\cite{Batell:2009zp}, vectors or dark Higgs bosons~\cite{Batell:2009zp}.
-For example, for the scalar-pseudoscalar model, we expect combinations of DM-mediator couplings of $\lesssim1$ and proton-mediator couplings $\lesssim10^{-3}$, mediator less than about an order of magnitude smaller than the given DM mass, can accommodate our Jovian signal (see Ref.~\cite{Arina:2017sng} for details).
+For example, for the scalar-pseudoscalar model, we expect combinations of DM-mediator couplings of $\lesssim1$ and proton-mediator couplings $\lesssim10^{-3}$, mediator masses less than about an order of magnitude smaller than the given DM mass, can accommodate our Jovian signal, and be compatible with other constraints (see Ref.~\cite{Arina:2017sng} for details).

 Overall, it is important to keep in mind that the limits shown in Fig.~\ref{fig:limits} have different assumptions, and in a model-dependent context, the interplay of these bounds will vary.
 For example, while the limits in Fig.~\ref{fig:limits} are focused on the sub-GeV mass regime, it is possible that Jupiter can also be used as a superior target in the GeV and above DM mass range.
 This can occur, for example, if the decay length is shorter than the Sun radius, such that the solar signal is sufficiently extinguished, leaving weaker or no solar constraints in this higher mass region.